nayred3/nayred3/README.md

 - 👋 Hi, I’m @nayred3
 - 👀 I’m interested in ...
 Data Science and Machine Learning
 - 🌱 I’m currently learning ...
 Java
 - 💞️ I’m looking to collaborate on ...
-Discord Bots, Deploying ML/DL models on Applications
+Discord Bots, Deploying ML/DL models on Applications, iOS Applications made using SwiftUI
-- 📫 How to reach me ... nayred#2134 on Discord, that is my most active platform
+- 📫 How to reach me ... nayred#0495 on Discord, that is my most active platform

 <!---
 nayred3/nayred3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.